open-compensation-token-license/license-token-website/wikisrc/open-source-project-funding-platformsd.md

 The utilization of these platforms brings numerous benefits to the open source community:

 - **Sustainability**: Stable financial support helps ensure that crucial projects continue to evolve and improve.
 For more on this, see [Software Sustainability](https://www.license-token.com/wiki/software-sustainability).
 - **Transparency**: Donors can see exactly where their money is going, promoting trust within the community.
+Learn more about [Open Source Project Financial Transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency).
 - **Incentivization**: Financial rewards can motivate contributors to engage more deeply with projects they believe in.
 - **Community Engagement**: Funding platforms often facilitate interaction between donors and project maintainers, enhancing the sense of community.
+Discover [Community Engagement Strategies](https://www.license-token.com/wiki/community-engagement-strategies).

 ## Challenges and Future Directions